-This IgG antibodies test is CE marked, and analysed by an accredited laboratory.
+This IgG antibodies test is CE marked on both finger-prick (capillary) and venous samples.
+Our testing kit is also CE marked.
+This test will be analysed by an accredited laboratory.

 What is a coronavirus antibody test?